neuroney/libsnark-lego/README.md

 libsnark-lego: Extending libsnark with Lego capabilities (compatible with JSnark)
 ================================================================================

+To build the setmem benchmarks, first follow the cmake preliminaries as from libsnark (below).
+Then, from the "build" directory launch:

+`make -j8 bench_setmem_lego`

+To run:

+`libsnark/jsnark_lego_interface/bench_setmem_lego`

 (the rest of this readme is from the original libsnark library)

 --------------------------------------------------------------------------------